Pooran-Dewari/nextflow_learning/01_get_basename/README.md

+### What does this pipeline do?
+This pipeline takes .log files as input, reads the contents, converts text into upper case, and writes them into .text files in `results` directory.
+Main idea is to extract the basename from .log files and use the `basename` when outputting .txt files.

 ### Prepare files
 - Clone the contents of this directory (modules, workflow.nf, nextflow executable)
 - Create `input` directory & then write some silly text into ten log files, we will use these log files as input for our pipeline